PRTG includes hundreds of map icons for use in maps. I want to add my own custom image (our corporate logo). How can I do this?

 Use Your Own Images in PRTG Maps

-The next time you add a new map item in the Map Editor, select the Icon Set 7 or Icon Set 8 tab from the tab control and choose your new icons.
+The next time you add a new map item in the Map Editor, select one of the newly added tabs from the tab control and choose your new icons.

 Note: In versions previous to PRTG 13.2.3, the folders are website\mapicons\iconset7 and website\mapicons\iconset8.